-The common synergy in all the judicial criminal conspiracy cases centered around insolvency that we have investigated exposes the one major loophole that England’s judicial fraudsters and their co-conspirator criminal racketeering lawyers and insolvency practitioners are exploiting.
+The common synergy in all the judicial criminal conspiracy cases centered around insolvency that we investigated exposes the one major loophole that criminal racketeering lawyers, judges and insolvency practitioners are exploiting.

 The mandatory statutory duty of the Court to apply insolvency set off

 Section 323 of the Insolvency Act 1986 compels the judicial office holder to mandatorily apply set off where there are mutual dealings between a petitioning creditor (or one claiming to prove) and the alleged bankrupt.
 Section 323(2) confers that mandatory legal duty: